 Editorial design is a branch of graphic design specialised in publications, such as books, magazines, articles, newspapers, catalogues, leaflets, brochures, covers, and so on.
 It's all about the internal and external aesthetics of these texts or contents.
 We could say that editorial design is responsible for the architecture of publications, or that it's the framework through which a given story is read and interpreted, and that it consists of the overall distribution of the publication and the specific handling of the story.

-The user connects with the word through design
+The user connects with

 Some see it as an art because it fuses creativity and a mastery of technique to arouse interest.
 Or because image and word coexist harmoniously and peacefully.
 We think alike, but we don't forget about the technical and functional aspects that optimise aspects such as readability.
 Beauty and functionality.
 Fifty-fifty.
 Do we accept functional art as an aquatic animal?
 Say it as you wish.